sochetanie/VemnoX/README.md

 # VemnoX
 Payment application.
 Where you can Pay to your friends and family using an bank account or debit card.

-Javav 8, Sring MVC, Maven, Tomcut, JSP, jUnit, Oracle, SQL, Bootstrap
+Javav 8, Sring MVC, Maven, Tomcat, JSP, jUnit, Oracle, SQL, Bootstrap

 Short video - https://youtu.be/ldP2zAPKyKI